S.S. Arandora Star

 The last body, known to be from the Arandora Star (that could be identified), was recovered from the shore at Muingelly, west of Ballycastle, on August 21, 1940.
 Edward George Lane (21) was a member of the 7th Battalion, the Devon Regiment, and a guard on Arandora Star.
 His few possessions included a letter from his mother, forwarding him a postal order for two shillings.
 The letter was dated June 27, 1940, and the envelope had a Devonshire postmark.
 A letter written in reply was also found in his pocket.
 A photograph of a girl was also found on him and on it was written the name Hilda Shoreland.

 Locals who found his remains noticed the watch on his left wrist had stopped at four minutes past 8 o’clock, less than an hour after Arandora Star plunged beneath the waves.
 Son of John Henry and Lillian Maud Lane, Kingsteignton, Devon, he is buried in Ballycastle New Cemetery.

 His headstone stands forlorn at the northern perimeter of the cemetery, a shelterbelt of leylandii now beginning to encroach on his final resting place.
-Historical records indicate that at least another three unknown victims of the Battle of the Atlantic were buried beside his grave during World War 2.
-But sadly there is no evidence of their final resting places today; the makeshift grave markings erected at the time of burial have long since been lost to time and the elements.
-21
+Historical records indicate that three unknown victims of the Battle of the Atlantic were buried beside his grave during World War 2.
+The three bodies were disinterred by the German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge) in the 1960s and re-interred in the German war cemetery at Glencree, Co.
+Wicklow.

 As a postscript to the Arandora Star sinking, there was good news for a Tubbercurry family who feared their son had gone down with the ship.